Currencies & Exchange

 Useful tips about money exchange:

-- The passport is required to exchange money in a bank or at a Cadeca but at the Front Desk of your hotel.
+- The passport is required to exchange money in a bank or a Cadeca but usually not at the Front Desk of your hotel.

 - Banknotes with rips, markings or tears are not accepted so make sure to bring notes in good condition.